Lands that Purify Drinking Water

 Water Company Lands

-In 2007, CFE worked to pass Public Act 07-252, which clarifies that water companies can sell land to towns, the state, or land trusts for conservation without having to go to public auction, protecting this land from cash-rich developers and shielding your drinking water from contamination.
+In 2007, Save the Sound (then Connecticut Fund for the Environment) worked to pass Public Act 07-252, which clarifies that water companies can sell land to towns, the state, or land trusts for conservation without having to go to public auction, protecting this land from cash-rich developers and shielding your drinking water from contamination.

 Fighting Bad Projects